matldupont/matdupont-dev/blog/220130/01-setup-continued.md

 ## Type checking

-At this point, my dev environment is running fine and my _seems_ to be running fine.
+At this point, my dev environment _seems_ to be running fine.
 Truth be told, I only have one React component and I'm still missing some fundamental checks in my compilation and bundling process to do.

 I'm using esbuild-loader to compile my `tsx?` files, I'm linting with the `@typescript-eslint` parser and plugin, but am I actually type checking my code?

 Not really.
 I just think I am.

-"How do I know that?", you may ask.
+"How do you know that?", you may ask.

 I'm going to add something to my _`index.tsx`_ to test this.